ilaborie/blog/src/pages/benchmarking-akka-http-cassandra-local/index.md

 ## Lessons learned

-Even before conducting the benchmark, it was almost clear that Cassandra would be the bottleneck of the system, as database I/O is typically the performance bottleneck of a web applicaiton system.
+Even before conducting the benchmark, we could have guessed that Cassandra would be the bottleneck of the system, as database I/O is typically the performance bottleneck of a web applicaiton system.

 However, **to know how much the difference is**, experiment is necessary.
 So I went through the process on how to distinguish the performance overhead of a single component from all the other , and you can apply the same technique to analyze any component in your system.